Safecast/Solarcast/testing/air-sensor-test-3/README.md

 ## Pressure, temperature and humidity
 The following graphs show relative humidity (%), pressure (mbar) and temperature (deg C).
-We can observe daily temperature spikes that are clearly above the environmental temperature and thus also the humidity readings are not very representative of the environment.
+We can observe that during the first part of the experiment when teh fan was running, humidity measurements are significantly different between units, but later stabilize in steady air.

 ![enc_humid](graphs/enc_humid.png)